hudsonventura/PHPOnDocker_with_PDO_OCI/README.md

 #ssl_certificate     /etc/nginx/cert/certificate.crt;
 #ssl_certificate_key /etc/nginx/cert/certificate.key;
 ```
-At this moment you will receive a error on certificate, but the SSL is able.
+At this moment you will receive an error on certificate, but the SSL is able.
 If you want to add a valid certificate, just replace the key a crt file at configs/cert

 ## Screenshots: